 Once the children have two books to read, we ask them to draw and write about what they notice.
 How are the books the same and how are they different?
 Analyzing the students’ work helps us know what the children already understand and what concepts around genre, author, and/or literary elements are unfamiliar.

 Using this assessment data we then begin a discussion around the literary elements of character, setting, problem, solution, and theme with students.
 With some students we begin by talking about the characters.
 To advance their ideas around characters, we teach them that some characters in books change and some do not.
 (We often have to explain to more literal learners that changing doesn’t only mean that the character changes his or her clothes; it can also mean that they make different decisions, get new ideas, or learn something new.)

 After modeling in a small group, we ask the children to reread their stories and look for which character is changing in their books.
 Young kids can express this sophisticated learning in developmentally appropriate ways by drawing their responses and adding speech bubbles to their illustrations.
 Peter’s Chair by Ezra Jack Keats is one wonderful example for teaching students about how characters change.

 With other students the assessment data takes us into comparing the plots of the different stories.
 For example, if children read The Mitten and The Hat by Jan Brett, we model how to find the problem in the text.
 We then have the children reread their books and determine the problems in the story.
 Inevitably they return with lots of problems in each story.
 We can then stretch their learning by helping them identify the main problem.
-Once they have worked through this book, they are ready to read a third book by the same author to see if this author uses the same main problem in all of their stories or if they have the characters face a different problem.
+Once they have worked through this book, they are ready to read a third book by the same author to see if this author uses the same main problem in all of their stories or have the characters face a different problem.